Giraffidae: Characteristics

 The extant giraffids, the forest-dwelling okapi and the savannah-living giraffe, have several features in common, including a pair of skin-covered horns, called ossicones, up to 15 cm long (absent in female okapis); a long, black, prehensile tongue; lobed canine teeth; patterned coats acting as camouflage; and a back sloping towards the rear.
 The okapi's neck is long compared to most ruminants, but not nearly so long as the giraffe's.
 Male giraffes are the tallest of all mammals: their horns reach 5.5 m above the ground and their shoulder 3.3 m, whereas the okapi has a shoulder height of 1.7 m.

 Distribution

 The two extant genera are now confined to sub-Saharan Africa.
 The okapi is restricted to a small range in the northern rainforest of the Democratic Republic of Congo.
 Although the range of the giraffe is considerably larger, it once covered an area twice the present size – all parts of Africa that could offer an arid and dry landscape furnished with trees.

 Behavior

-The social structure and behavior is markedly different in okapis and giraffes, but although little is known of the okapi's behavior in the wild, a few things are known to be present in both species:
+The social structure and behavior is markedly different in okapis and giraffes.
+Although little is known of okapi behavior in the wild, some features have been observed in both species: